rtaormina/waterwatch/docs/development/deployment.md

 ### Clean up

-Every time a new deployement is made some data is stored such as the previous containers or local build cache.
+Every time a new deployment is made some data is stored such as the previous containers or local build cache.
 This can accumulate overtime to quite a significant amount of data.
-In order to inspect disk usage or prune unneccesarry data.
+In order to inspect disk usage or prune unnecessary data.
 The following commands can be run.

 ```bash
 docker system df